partnet/seauto-junit-sample/README.md

 ````
 Then, select the correct archetype from the list and follow the instructions inserting your GroupId, etc..

-#### To run this project or the built archetype
+## To run this project or the built archetype
 To run:

 `mvn clean integration-test`
 or
 `mvn clean test`

-You should see a firefox browser launch, go to Bing.com and search for Partnet, verifying Partnet is in the list of results
+You should see a Firefox browser launch, go to Bing.com, and search for Partnet, verifying Partnet is in the list of results.

-After the tests have run, junit reports can be found in `target/surefire-reports` and screenshots can be found in `target/screenshot` folder
+After the tests have run, JUnit reports can be found in `target/surefire-reports` and screenshots can be found in the `target/screenshot` directory.

-### Run with other browsers
+## Run with other browsers
-The other driver binaries can be downloaded and placed in the correct location by using the seauto-driver-manager plugin
+The other driver binaries can be downloaded and placed in the correct location by using the seauto-driver-manager plugin.

 Execute the following command to download the appropriate drivers for your current operating system: